kube-rs/kube/README.md

 k8s-openapi = { version = "0.25", features = ["latest", "schemars"] }
 ```

 See [features](https://kube.rs/features/) for a quick overview of default-enabled / opt-in functionality.
-You can remove `schemars` and the `schemars` feature if you do not need the `kube/derive` feature.
+You can remove `schemars` parts if you do not need the `kube/derive` feature.

 ## Upgrading